yturnip/audio-gaussian-splatter/README.md

 # Audio Gaussian Splatter (AGS)

-Audio Gaussian Splatter is a JUCE-based C++ application that generates a 3D Gaussian manifold - a procedurally distributed cloud of "audio splats" — and uses each splat's geometric attributes to drive real-time DSP effects.
+Audio Gaussian Splatter is a JUCE-based C++ application that generates a 3D Gaussian manifold and uses each splat's geometric attributes to drive real-time DSP effects.
 It is a C++ implementation of the Spherical Fibonacci Gaussian Mixture (SF-GM) framework described in the accompanying research, adapting 3D Gaussian Splatting as a control structure for spectral processing rather than for visual rendering

 ## Concept